-How to Add Subtitles in DaVinci Resolve: The Super Guide
+How to Add Subtitles in DaVinci Resolve: Crash Course

 In today's digital age, subtitles have become more important than ever for video content.
 They enhance accessibility, increase viewer engagement, and even improve your video’s ranking.